GianlucaNordio/gianlucanordio/README.md

 </div>
 </h1>

 Welcome to my GitHub profile!
 I'm currently pursuing a double degree in Computer Engineering at the University of Padua and Autonomous Systems at the Technical University of Denmark.
-My academic journey reflects my passion for technology, robotics, and intelligent systems.
+My academic journey reflects my passion for technology, software engineering, robotics, and artificial intelligence.

 - **🔭 I’m currently working on:** Enhancing my skills in autonomous systems and exploring innovative solutions in robotics.
 - **🌱 I’m currently learning:** Advanced algorithms in machine learning and their applications in autonomous technologies.
-- **💬 Ask me about:** Robotics, embedded systems, and my experiences studying in Italy and Denmark.
+- **💬 Ask me about:** Software engineering, robotics, embedded systems, and my experiences studying in Italy and Denmark.
 - **📫 How to reach me:** Connect with me on [LinkedIn](https://www.linkedin.com/in/gianluca-nordio/).

 <h2 align="center">🚀 Projects</h2>